AstroRoost/Cave-Rat-RPG-GPL/README.md

   =============================
 - Cave Rat inspiration?
   =============================
-     Tunnel Rats, made a documentation while back for college about Vietnam war, kept it back of my mind.
+     Tunnel Rats, made a documentation while back for ~~college~~ HS about Vietnam war, kept it back of my mind.
 Figured to make a Fantasy esc setting, with some features from VillagerPvP MC inspiration.
 Some tweaks from PACKT edu documentation, bing bang boom - Cave Rat RPG is born. kek

 - Expect this project to be more so educational/reference/hobby/etc.
 Quite enjoy debugging and adding in tweaks, addons, etc. Very fulfilling, and yup once the GPL demo is on Steam it will be M-rate due to "Gore" lel.